Use AWS T3 Instances to Cut Down On Your EC2 Cost

 Let’s take a look at how you can use T3 instances to lower your costs and the best use cases.

-Amazon EC2 T3 instances are low-cost burstable general instances that provide a baseline level of CPU performance with the ability to burst CPU usage at any time.
+AWS EC2 T3 instances are low-cost burstable general instances that provide a baseline level of CPU performance with the ability to burst CPU usage at any time.
 They are perfect for applications with moderate (or even no) CPU usage that experience temporary spikes in use.

 There are two different types of T3 instances: